 “Relationships with strategic vendors are increasingly key to business performance.
 When managed badly, large strategic vendors can become complacent, slow moving and intractable.”

-Your organization’s unique processes and needs will dictate what criteria you apply, explains Carolyn Brown in Inc. For example, she says,
+Your organization’s unique processes and needs dictate what you measure.
+As Carolyn Brown in Inc. explains,

 “For a business owner who is looking for a shipping company, the biggest concerns might revolve around what is that supplier’s on time delivery track record, how many trucks they own, how many accidents have their drivers reported and what certifications do they hold.”

-For a financial services organization evaluating third-party software, like a component of your financial wellness program, your criteria will likely include data security, downtime vs. uptime, effectiveness in feature delivery, etc.
+Let’s use a financial services organization to illustrate.
+When they evaluate third-party software it’s a component of their financial wellness program.
+Their vendor review categories should include data security, uptime, effectiveness in feature delivery and more.

 No matter what type of vendor you’re evaluating, there are a few key qualities that you should look for: